mcky/Landing-Page-boilerplate/README.md

 # Landing Page Boilerplate
 This is a basic project set up to create a landing page boilerplate.
 Includes posting via AJAX, google analytics, foundation and compiles via grunt.

+## Grunt
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a Gruntfile as well as install and use Grunt plugins.
+To Install grunt globally run:
+`npm install -g grunt-cli`

 ## Usage
 - From the directory run `bundle install`
 - Run `grunt` to automatically watch and compile sass and inject it into the browser using [Browser sync](https://github.com/shakyShane/grunt-browser-sync) (also syncs html changes, scrolls, clicks and form inputs)
-- Edit CSS and HTML as you wish
+- Edit Sass and HTML as you wish
 - Run `grunt dist` to compile

 ## Customising